lucasjellema/slide-viewer/Architecture.md

 ## Storage Mechanisms

-The application uses two storage mechanisms for annotations:
+The application uses three storage mechanisms for content and annotations:

+1. **Remote Zip Files**: Slides and annotations can be loaded from remote zip files via URL parameter
-1. **File-based Storage**: Annotations are saved as JSON files in the slides directory
+2. **File-based Storage**: Annotations are saved as JSON files in the slides directory
-2. **localStorage**: Used as a fallback and for temporary storage between sessions
+3. **localStorage**: Used as a fallback and for temporary storage between sessions

-The application prioritizes loading from files over localStorage.
+The application prioritizes loading in this order: remote zip files > local files > localStorage.

 ## Event System